CyberGarrett/Monitor-Blackout-Hotkey/README.txt

 Usage
 Running the Script

-To run the script, use the following command:

-sh

-python set_brightness.py
+To test the script, double click the .bat file after verifying correct config values and file paths in both the .ini and .bat files.

 Script Functionality